elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Deputy.

 - {:.pr.i} My dear friends ...
-I know that you are tired of this war.
+I know that you have had enough of this war.
 Your children are hungry.

 - {:.sp} Voices.